 Due to our own unique experiences and personality traits, we each respond in our own way to stress and adversity.
 The COVID-19 pandemic has been a stark reminder to healthcare workers and other frontline workers that circumstances can change drastically and swiftly.
 As healthcare workers, we find ourselves in a particularly vulnerable position.

 The capacity to be resilient in any situation lies in finding ways to tip the balance between positives and negatives.
 Too many negatives can outweigh the positives, but the good news is that the reverse is also true.
 The key is to figure out how to tip the scale toward the positive side.

 Each individual’s ability to tip the scale toward the positive is unique, depending on their perspective and access to the necessary tools.
 Keeping these tools at the forefront of your mind is useful in difficult times, a skill that can be honed to build greater resilience.

 Here are 7 steps you can take toward increasing resilience today:

-- Easier said than done for many, especially when your schedule is already overburdened, but find a way to fit in that daily walk, run, and other exercise, preferably in the open air.
+Easier said than done for many, especially when your schedule is already overburdened, but find a way to fit in that daily walk, run, and another exercise, preferably in the open air.

-- Engage and reengage your core life skills.
-Make easy improvements that simplify your life, like automating delivery of items you need on a recurring basis, consolidating grocery store trips, and maybe getting rid of them all together by using order pickup or delivery options that are now available.
-Why go back in a store ever?
-Unless grocery shopping is your hobby… Automate your calendar, sign up for text reminders of meetings and appointments.
-Use tools like grocery list apps, menu planners, receipt and note saving apps, mapping apps to decrease your commute time and driving stress, and create checklists and daily schedules.
+Engage and reengage your core life skills.
+Make easy improvements that simplify your life, like automating the delivery of items you need on a recurring basis, consolidating grocery store trips, and maybe getting rid of them altogether by using order pickup or delivery options that are now available.
+Why go back to a store ever?
+Unless grocery shopping is your hobby… Automate your calendar, and sign up for text reminders of meetings and appointments.
+Use tools like grocery list apps, menu planners, receipts, note-saving apps, and mapping apps to decrease your commute time and driving stress, and create checklists and daily schedules.
 Time invested on the front end to put these things in place will pay off in dividends, as staying organized will save you time each day in the long run.